Mortimer333/Dito/README.md

   background-color: {{ color }};
 }
 ```
-Rerenders of the template doesn't actually update CSS, so you need to specifically change value in `$css` to make it update.
+Re-renders of the template doesn't actually update CSS, so you need to specifically change the value in `$css` to make it update.

 ### Currently CSS file supports only executables